Josh Rojas Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The 7.5 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in the league.
+- The 7.5 strikeouts per nine innings put together by the Rockies pitching staff ranks last in MLB.

-- The Rockies' 5.20 team ERA ranks 29th among all league pitching staffs.
+- The Rockies have a 5.23 team ERA that ranks 29th among all league pitching staffs.

-- Rockies pitchers combine to give up 74 total home runs at a rate of 1.3 per game (fifth-most in baseball).
+- Rockies pitchers combine to allow the fifth-most home runs in baseball (75 total, 1.3 per game).

-- Lamet starts for the first time this season for the Rockies.
+- Anderson (0-0) takes the mound for the Rockies in his fourth start of the season.
+He has a 1.31 ERA in 20 2/3 innings pitched, with 10 strikeouts.

-- The 30-year-old right-hander pitched in relief in his most recent outing this season, one of 12 appearances so far.
+- The right-hander last appeared on Sunday against the New York Mets, when he went five innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.